The temporary impact of permanent employment incentives: Evidence from Italy: Conclusions

 \section{Conclusions}

-Hiring incentives have become a popular policy instrument across modern labor markets, aiming to stimulate open-ended employment through reductions in employer social security contributions.
-This paper offers a comprehensive analysis of the short and medium-term impact of hiring incentives in Italy, with an eye on heterogeneities and spillover effects.
+This paper provides a comprehensive analysis of the short- and medium-term impacts of hiring incentives for the conversion of fixed-term into open-ended contracts, also considering possible heterogeneity in impacts and spillover effects.
 We exploit a 2018 age eligibility change in the Italian incentive schemes, which temporarily extended eligibility to workers under 35.
 This setting offers a unique opportunity to evaluate the effectiveness of hiring incentives among workers already employed on temporary contracts, in contrast to most existing studies that focus on workers who are either new or estranged from labor markets.
 It also isolates incentives targeted at new permanent hires from broader hiring schemes.

 Using rich administrative data from Tuscany, which allows us to track the career advancement of the working-age population, we employ a combination of regression discontinuity and difference-in-differences designs.
 Our results show that the incentives had an immediate positive impact on the conversion of temporary contracts into permanent ones, with no evidence of substitution against slightly older, ineligible cohorts.
 These short-term effects were sizable, suggesting that employers responded quickly to the temporary change in eligibility.
 However, we find that these positive effects were short-lived: within one year, the discontinuity vanishes, and no persistent differences emerge in terms of job stability, continued employment, or career progression.
 In practice, the incentives appear to have merely anticipated conversions that would have occurred in the absence of the policy.